TIBCOSoftware/snappy-cloud-tools/docker/README.md

 4. **View the logs**

- Run the following command to view the logs and to verify what is running inside the Docker Compose.
+ Run the following command to view the logs and to verify the services running inside the Docker Compose.
  ```
  $ docker-compose logs
  Attaching to snappy-lead1, server1, locator1